-The legendary lawman was eventually removed from his position in 1907, when Oklahoma gained statehood.
-As an African-American, Bass was unable to continue in his position as deputy marshal under the new state laws.
+The legendary lawman was eventually removed from his position in 1907 when Oklahoma gained statehood.
+As a Black man, Bass was unable to continue in his position as deputy marshal under the new state laws.
 He died three years later, after being diagnosed with Bright’s disease, but the legend of his work in the Old West would live on.

 Although there is no concrete evidence that the real legend inspired the creation of one of fiction’s most well-known cowboys, “Bass Reeves is the closest real person to resemble the fictional Lone Ranger on the American western frontier of the nineteenth century,” Burton writes in Black Gun, Silver Star.